GoogleChrome/OriginTrials/developer-guide.md

 Origin-Trial: **token as provided in the developer console**
 ```

 **NOTE:** You can provide multiple tokens for a given page.
-Only one valid token is required to enable a trial, any other invalid tokens or non-matching tokens are ignored.
-You may want to provide multiple tokens if the same page is served to different origins (e.g. example.com, example.ca, etc.).
-You can add multiple \<meta\> tags to the page, include multiple `Origin-Trial` response headers, or a single `Origin-Trial` response header, with comma-separated tokens.
+For more details see [the FAQ entry below](developer-guide.md#can-i-provide-multiple-tokens-on-a-page).

 If you have trouble configuring pages with your token, or need other help, please contact us at origin-trials-support@google.com.